Admissions FAQ

 • WHAT IS THIS AND HOW DOES IT WORK?

-• DO I HAVE TO COMPLETE THE AISD COMMON APPLICATION (CA) ?
+• DO I HAVE TO COMPLETE THE ENROLL AUSTIN APPLICATION ?

-• IF I COMPLETE THE AISD CA, AM I DONE APPLYING TO LASA?
+• WHEN I COMPLETE THE ENROLL AUSTIN APPLICATION, AM I DONE APPLYING TO LASA?

 • WHAT TIME DOES THE APPLICATION CLOSE?

-• HOW CAN I GET ASSISTANCE WITH SIGNING IN TO THE AISD CA?
+• HOW CAN I GET ASSISTANCE WITH SIGNING IN TO THE ENROLL AUSTIN APPLICATION?

 • Late applications will not be allowed.